zakzackr/til/README.md

 # til
 Today I Learned.
 This repository is a collection of what I learned today.
+The files I upload include Java code and some explanations of what I learned today in the field of Computer Science as Markdown files.